 "It works, and people are catching on," DiPrima and Palmer told me via email later.
 "People love it because the difference they feel and see in themselves after taking the herbs is tangible.
 And quite remarkable."

-The CAP Beauty founders have made a career out of finding the best of the best in natural beauty, and they stand behind Sun Potion so much that the companies are actually announcing a 2016 co-branded product called the Beauty Elixir: Based on Palmer and DiPrima's favourite concoction, Sun Potion's He Shou Wu ($55) and Tocos mixed with coconut butter and almond milk, it will be sold at CAP in teacups.
+The CAP Beauty founders have made a career out of finding the best of the best in natural beauty, and they stand behind Sun Potion so much that the companies are actually announcing a 2016 co-branded product called the Beauty Elixir: Based on Palmer and DiPrima's favorite concoction, Sun Potion's He Shou Wu ($59) and Tocos ($37) mixed with coconut butter and almond milk, it will be sold at CAP in teacups.

 But we have a feeling that the collab will be just one aspect of a big year for Sun Potion, because well-deserved buzz is the kind that has real staying power.
 My cabinet shelves have been cluttered with countless herbs and tonics for years, and most of them are really good—some of them are even great.
 But after just a couple of weeks on Sun Potion's powders, I can't help but feel that this is what supplements are supposed to be: foolproof formulas that seriously deliver.